All Episodes

 Well, all the sound you just played from Bill Barr didn't really clarify it much.

-Um a lot of people thought it would have been out by Labor Day.
+A lot of people thought it would have been out by Labor Day.

-Labor Day is coming gone.
+Labor Day has come and gone.

-Um, that the Justice Department, Inspector General.
+That the Justice Department, Inspector General.

 I'm hearing the CIA might come out looking better than anybody thought, including myself.